Exo-TiC/ExoTiC-ISM/paper/paper.md

 ``ExoTiC-ISM`` (Exoplanet Timeseries Characterisation - Instrument Systematic Marginalisation) is a Python package that computes the transit depth from a timeseries lightcurve, while sampling a grid of pseudo-stochastic models to account for instrument based systematics that may impact the measurement, following the method proposed by @gibson2014.
-The instrument systematic grid is composed of a series of 49  polynomial functions that are specifically designed to account for systematics associated with the detectors on HST WFC3 [@wakeford2016], however, can be adapted to other instruments.
+The currently implemented instrument systematic grid is composed of a series of 49  polynomial functions that are specifically designed to account for systematics associated with the detectors on HST WFC3 [@wakeford2016], however, can be adapted to other instruments.
 The package performs a Levenberg-Marquardt least-squares minimization across all systematic models with the Sherpa package [@sherpa.v4.11.0] for modeling and fitting data, and then uses the resulting Akaike Information Criterion (AIC) to calculate each model’s evidence (marginal likelihood) and normalised weight.
 The final transit